Yemen rebels strike oil depot in Saudi city hosting F1 race

-DUBAI, United Arab Emirates (AP) — Yemen's Houthi rebels attacked an oil depot Friday in the Saudi city of Jiddah ahead of a Formula One race there, their highest-profile assault yet that threatened to disrupt the upcoming grand prix.
+JIDDAH, Saudi Arabia (AP) — Yemen's Houthi rebels attacked an oil depot on Friday in the Saudi city of Jiddah ahead of a Formula One race in the kingdom — their highest-profile assault yet that threatened to disrupt the upcoming grand prix.

-The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant sits just southeast of the city’s international airport, a crucial hub for Muslim pilgrims heading to Mecca.
-Videos of the blaze corresponded to known geographic features around the plant.
+The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant that sits just southeast of the city’s international airport and is a crucial hub for Muslim pilgrims heading to Mecca.

 The Saudi Arabian Oil Co., known as Saudi Aramco, did not immediately respond to a request for comment.
-Saudi state TV only acknowledged a “hostile operation” targeting the depot, without elaborating.
+Saudi authorities acknowledged a “hostile operation” targeting the depot, without describing the weapon used in the attack.

 The attacks came as Saudi Arabia still leads a coalition battling the Iran-backed Houthis, who seized Yemen’s capital of Sanaa in September 2014.
 The kingdom, which entered the war in Yemen in 2015, has been internationally criticized for its airstrikes killing that have killed scores of civilians — something the Houthis point to as they launch drones, missiles and mortars into the kingdom.